Qahal: In Poland-Lithuania

+The legal basis for the existence of kahals in the Polish lands was the Statute of Kalisz of 1264 issued by Duke Bolesław the Pious, which was extended by King Casimir III the Great in 1364 to Jews in towns throughout the whole Polish Kingdom.
+The kahals were the organising body of the Jewish community in a given locality, and were primarily concerned with the collection of head tax and the exercise of jurisdiction within the community.
+In the 16th century, the kahals spread to the territory of Ukraine.

-In the 16th century, Jewish communities in the south of the Polish–Lithuanian Commonwealth began to set up new kahals to administer tax collection.
-Strictly speaking, the kahal was the elected lay leadership of the kehila (community).
-A kahal had a minimum of 8 members, and in average Jewish communities had a membership of 22–35 individuals.
+Strictly speaking, the qahal was the elected lay leadership of the kehila (community).
+A qahal had a minimum of 8 members, and in average Jewish communities had a membership of 22–35 individuals.
 Their executives were elected by the local Jewish community, and consisted of 4 elders (Hebrew: zeqenim) with a further 3–5 honorary members (Hebrew: tovim).
-There was one kahal for each Jewish community, although smaller kahals were often made subject to larger ones.
+There was one qahal for each Jewish community, although smaller kahals were often made subject to larger ones.

-These Polish-Lithuanian kahals quickly came to be politically autonomous bodies with major regulatory control over Jewish communities in the region.
-The kahals acted as autonomous administration within each town, having jurisdiction over the local Jewish population and the legal right to regulate the contact between Poles and Jews in all their social, economical and political aspects.
-Within the community, they administered commerce, hygiene, sanitation, charity (cf. tzedakah, mitzvot, halukkah), Jewish education, application of dietary laws (kashrut), and relations between landlords and their tenants.
+These Polish-Lithuanian qahals quickly came to be politically autonomous bodies with major regulatory control over Jewish communities in the region.
+The qahals acted as autonomous administration within each town, having jurisdiction over the local Jewish population and the legal right to regulate the contact between Poles and Jews in all their social, economical and political aspects.
+Within the community, they administered commerce, hygiene, sanitation, charity (cf. tzedakah, mitzvot, halukka), Jewish education, application of dietary laws (kashrut), and relations between landlords and their tenants.
 They provided a number of community facilities, such as a rabbi, a ritual bath (mikveh), and interest-free loans (gemachen).
 Kahals even had sufficient authority that they could arrange for individuals to be expelled from synagogues, excommunicating them (herem).

-However, rich and powerful individuals gradually began to dominate the kahals, abusing their position for their own benefit.
+However, rich and powerful individuals gradually began to dominate the qahals, abusing their position for their own benefit.
 As a result, by the 18th century, many ordinary Jews had begun to clamour for the abolition of those institutions.